Creative Talk with John Madden, Spitfire

 John Madden is the Creative Director & Co-Founder, Spitfire - an Auckland based digitally led creative agency.
 Describing themselves as digital pioneers, we find out what projects make them tick and how they are proving themselves as digital innovators and pioneers.

 Tell us a bit about Spitfire, and how you see yourself in the marketplace?

 Spitfire was founded in 2004 as we saw a need to bridge the gap between the traditional Advertising Agency model and the evolution of technology driven marketing.
-In retrospect we were one the NZ’s first digital agencies even though that title was yet to be coined.
+In retrospect, we were one of NZ’s first digital agencies, even though that title was yet to be coined.
 We’re into our 15th year of business and recognised as being NZ’s most experienced digitally led creative agency.
 We’re proud of our heritage, our successes and the great work we produce for our clients.
 We are digital pioneers.

 How do you fair up compared to a pure digital focused agency?

 Consumers aren’t single channel agnostic and nor are we.
 We’re a results focused creative and digital agency that transforms businesses and brands for the connected world.
 Our single minded proposition is to drive business growth for our clients through customer acquisition, activation, retention and increased transactional values.
 We use the mediums that are best suited to each particular client objective for acquisition and then activate digitally.

 So how do we fair?
 Our clients find it refreshing working with a single partner agency that gets their business and can handle all of their brand and marketing requirements.
 Digitally led strategies with the capability for traditional tactical support.

 How do you find the market in New Zealand v’s Global?

 The New Zealand market continues to strengthen, showcase itself and be competitive in the global digital world.
 Every discussion we have in our business, our clients business, or business in general involves digital.
 The future looks bright for those who think creatively and activate across multiple dimensions.